Tag: complete collagen

 Hydrating Hair Mask

-While you could break the bank, and pay for expensive hydrating hair treatments, I’ve found that there are plenty of ways to treat my hair all while saving my wallet.
-And not to mention, most of the DIY products I use are made with natural ingredients!
+While you could break the bank and pay for expensive hydrating hair treatments, I’ve found that there are plenty of ways to treat my hair all while saving my wallet!
+And not to mention, the DIY products I use are made with natural ingredients (no chemicals or preservatives what-so-ever).

-I found an amazing DIY hydrating hair mask last year, and I have to share it with you.
-My hair felt so soft for weeks!
+After lots of trial and error, I finally found an amazing DIY hydrating hair mask that leaves my hair feeling AMAZING.
 It’s super quick to make, and the ingredients are easy to find.

 Here’s what you’ll need for this hydrating hair mask…